anujonthemove/Software-Engineering-Handbook/docs/python-machine-learning-template/workspaces.md

 Inside the `workspaces` folder, you can create subfolders named after each developer, allowing them to clone the project and work on different branches.

-These subdirectories are not tracked by Git, enabling multiple people to collaborate on the same project without conflicts.
+The template has been cleverly configured in a way that git will not track these subdirectories from the root of the project but inside each of the cloned project, git will work normally.
+This enables multiple people to collaborate on the same project without conflicts.

-To incorporate changes, developers can merge their branches with a common branch located at the root level.
+To incorporate their individual changes, developers can merge their branches respective branch with a common branch located at the root level.

 <div align="center">